MobileFirstLLC/cws-publish/README.md

 1. **Upload as a draft**

     Upload the .zip file to developer console, but DO NOT publish it yet.
-    Manual publish is needed from developer console.
+Manual publish is still needed from developer console.

     ```
     npx cws-upload $client_id $client_secret $refresh_token <ZIP_FILE> <EXTENSION_ID>